Elizabeth and Robert Browning

 I am also including a sampling of the contents of the letters just to give you an idea of how beautifully they are expressed.
 Their story will live on wherever there are lovers of true romance.

-Letter from Elizabeth Barret Browning
+A Letter from Elizabeth Barrett Browning

-Notice how Elizabeth’s handwriting shows a fine and light pressure partially due to her delicate health.
+Note the fine, light pressure partially due to her delicate health.

-And here is a sample of Robert Browning’s handwriting which is much more robust:
+Robert Browning’s handwriting is much more robust:

 Robert Browning’s Letter

 Here is part of the very first letter that Robert Browning wrote to Elizabeth Barrett: